 Logging in to Studio Server works, but the assigned permissions are not applied

-This is probably caused by the roles that are not correctly passed from Azure to Cognito.
+This is probably caused by the roles that are not correctly passed from Entra ID to Cognito.

-Validate this by navigating to the auto-generated user in Cognito: go to Users and groups, select the user and make sure that custom:groups contains the groups (roles) that were assigned in Azure.
+Validate this by navigating to the auto-generated user in Cognito: go to Users and groups, select the user and make sure that custom:groups contains the groups (roles) that were assigned in Entra ID.

-If the custom:groups property is not shown, validate both Azure and Cognito settings.
+If the custom:groups property is not shown, validate both Entra ID and Cognito settings.
 If the issue is not resolved, try re-creating the Cognito User Pool from scratch.

 FAQs

-Can Azure groups be passed instead of creating application roles?
+Can Entra ID groups be passed instead of creating application roles?

 This is possible but not advisable.
-The reason is that only Azure AD group GUIDs can be passed as SAML attributes.
+The reason is that only Entra ID group GUIDs can be passed as SAML attributes.
 This would result in creating a group named '9cd1c033-efad-4a96-9e8f-1650dc4137b0' in Studio Server instead of 'Designers'.

 Are there limitations to the groups mapping, for example the number of groups?